Guides

 crabglamp keys create

-Assigning keys to agents
+Assigning to agents

 A key can be assigned to multiple agents.
 When assigned, the key is injected into:

-crabglamp keys refresh # Re-inject the current key (useful after rotation)
+crabglamp keys refresh # re-inject after rotation

 crabglamp keys rotate <name>